ianmaclarty/amulet/doc/actions.md

 An action can also be a coroutine.
 Inside a coroutine action it can sometimes be useful to wait for another action to finish, such as a tween.
-That is what the `am.wait` functon is for:
+That is what the `am.wait` function is for:

 ### am.wait(action) {#am.wait .func-def}